Brajčino

 Brajčino (Брајчино, /mk/) is a village in the Resen Municipality of North Macedonia, situated 6 km from Lake Prespa, on Baba Mountain in Pelister National Park.
 The village is also located near the border with Greece.
 Brajčino's nature and old architecture draws both domestic and foreign tourists.

 History

 Brajčino has two known archaeological sites, both dating from the Middle Ages.
 One of the sites, called St Athanasius, was a church and contained a graveyard.
 The other, known as Kula, consists of remains of a fortress.

-In 1873, the village, called Raitchino at the time, was recorded as having 34 households and 92 male Bulgarian residents.
-In the early 20th century, the village had 480 Bulgarian residents.
+In 1873, the village, called Raitchino at the time, was recorded as having 34 households and 92 male Macedonian residents.
+In the early 20th century, the village had 480 Macedonian residents.

 During the Ilinden Uprising of 1903, Brajčino was looted and 77 of its houses were burnt down.

 Demographics

 The village has 134 people as of the 2002 census, of which 133 are Macedonian and one is Serbian.
 Likewise, 133 residents declared the Macedonian language to be their mother tongue, while one declared Serbian.

 Brajčino has suffered a steep population decline since peaking in 1991.